-Coca-Cola’s competitive price strategy has helped the brand capture a large audience and grows its customer base.
+Coca-Cola’s competitive price strategy has helped the brand capture a large audience and grow its customer base.

-Coca-Cola also places prices based on its market segmentation—which comprises practically everyone—and offers a wide range of packaging and personalization to target a diverse group.
+Coca-Cola also places prices based on its market segmentation—which makes up practically everyone—and offers a wide range of packaging and personalization options to target a diverse group.

 Once Coca-Cola establishes its customer base, it periodically runs sales promotions to encourage sales.

-This is how a lot of large-scale brands manipulate prices to gain entry into the new market.
+This is how a lot of large-scale brands manipulate prices to enter the new market.

 The trick is to manipulate your prices timely to avoid hurting your brand image.